joshuar/go-hass-agent/README.md

 Some documentation for development can be found in the [development docs](docs/development.md).
 There is information for developing **go-hass-agent** for different operating systems as well as adding additional sensors.
-This might help anyone looking to contribute, extend or fork this tool.
+This might help anyone to look to contribute, extend or fork this tool.

 ### 🌐 Translations